ElenJ/biomed-extractor/docs/user_manual.md

 ## **4. Uploading Files**

-1. On the main screen, find the **“Upload Documents”** section.
+1. On the main screen, find the **“Control elements”** section.
 2. Click the **“Browse files”** button.
-3. Select one or more ClinicalTrials.gov files (XML or plain text).
+3. Select a ClinicalTrials.gov files (json or csv).
+The file might contain one or more trials.
+You can use biomed_extractor\data\example_trials.json as an example
     - Only supported formats will be accepted.
     - Drag and drop is also supported.
-4. Uploaded files will appear in a list below the uploader.
+4. Uploaded file name will appear below the uploader.

 ## **5. Configuring Extraction (Optional)**

-- You can choose extraction options (such as which PICO elements to extract, or which AI model to use) if available on the sidebar or main page.
+- You can choose extraction options (which AI model to use) in the sidebar.
-- Default settings will cover standard use cases.

 ## **6. Running Extraction**

 1. After uploading files, click the **"Run Extraction"** button.
 2. The tool will process the documents.
 Progress and status will be shown.
-3. Wait for completion—processing time depends on document size/number.
+3. Wait for completion—processing time depends on model selected and document size/number.

 ## **7. Viewing Results**

 - Extracted information and AI-generated summaries will be displayed in a table on the results screen.
-- Click or hover over table cells to view longer summaries or detailed notes.
-- Colored highlights indicate missing or possibly ambiguous content.
+- Top 5 Interventions, comparators and outcomes are displayed in bar charts.

 ## **8. Downloading Results**

-- Use the **"Download"** button to obtain results in your preferred format (CSV, Excel, or JSON).
+- Use the **"Download"** button to obtain results as a tab-separated csv file.
 - The download will include all extraction results and summaries for your uploaded files.